mttcohack/MTTCohackMonitor/README.md

 1. Build attendees technical skills on Monitoring workloads in Azure
 2. Understand what Monitoring Tools are available in Azure and how to implement them.

-## Prerequisites
+## Provided Setup

 Attendees will get access to an Azure Subscription where a prebuild deployment is ready.
-This includes some VM's, the Vnet, subnets, ......
+This includes some a VM, a Storage Account, a Log Analytics Workspace and some networking resources.

 ## Learning Resources

 - [Diagnostic Settings in Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/diagnostic-settings?tabs=portal)
 - [Collect events and performance counters](https://learn.microsoft.com/th-th/azure/azure-monitor/agents/data-collection-rule-azure-monitor-agent?tabs=portal)